• Skip to main content

 • Email

-I don’t know if this New Orleans-Style BBQ Chicken recipe is a Red Beans & Eric exclusive or not, but I’ve never seen it anywhere else.
+Plate of New Orleans-Style BBQ Chicken in a Buttery Sauce with asparagus and rice as a side.
+I don’t know if this New Orleans-style BBQ Chicken recipe is a Red Beans & Eric exclusive, but I’ve never seen it anywhere else.
 Don’t be confused.
 I’m not talking about a grilled chicken slathered in a BBQ sauce.
-I’m talking about my version of the iconic BBQ Shrimp that was made famous by the uptown New Orleans Italian restaurant, Pascal’s Manale but with chicken.
+I’m talking about my version of the iconic BBQ Shrimp made famous by the uptown New Orleans Italian restaurant, Pascal’s Manale but with chicken.

 {photo credit: pascalsmanale.com)